 If you are including your own work, such as handicrafts or art, arrange it in a separate area.
 This will help keep a “psychological” distinction between “garage sale” prices and the higher prices you want for your work.
 You can also dress-it up more there to increase the perceived value than you could for your garage sale items.

-Put a rubbish bin at the front of your yard
+Put a trash can at the front of your yard

-This will help ensure people don’t bring rubbish, food, empty drink containers, etc. into your yard.
+This will help ensure people don’t bring trash, food, empty drink containers, etc. into your yard.

 Keep the area safe